lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 <img src="https://www.vekn.net/images/stories/rulebook/21_action_modifier.png" width="200">

 Some action modifier cards are played by minions “other than the acting minion”.
-Only minions controlled by the same Methuselah can play those cards.
+Only ready minions controlled by the same Methuselah can play those cards.

 ##### Ally cards